Klimatbyran/municipality-data-pipeline/README.md

 5. `calculate_trend`: Calculates trend line for future years up to 2050.
 This is done by interpolation using previously calculated linear trend coefficients

-6. `calculate_n_subtract_national_overheads`: Calculates the national overhead for a CO2 budget for `NATIONAL_BUDGET_15`, based on `NATIONAL_BUDGET_17` and `NATIONAL_OVERHEAD_17`.
-This is achieved by determining the proportion of the national overhead within the total budget and then calculating corresponding value for `NATIONAL_BUDGET_15`.
-All values are in metric tonnes.

-7. `calculate_municipality_budgets`: Calculates municipality specific CO2 budgets by deriving budget shares from the SMHI data for each municipality (using grand fathering) and multiplying them with the given total CO2 budget.

-8. `calculate_paris_path`: Calculates an exponential curve satisfying each municipality's CO2 budget (Paris Agreement path), starting from the year the budget kicks in.

-9. `calculate_historical_change_percent`: Calculates the average historical yearly emission change in percent based on SMHI data from 2015 onwards.
+6. `calculate_historical_change_percent`: Calculates the average historical yearly emission change in percent based on SMHI data from 2015 onwards.

-10. `calculate_needed_change_percent`: Calculates the yearly decrease in percent needed to reach the Paris Agreement goal.

-11. `calculate_hit_net_zero`: Calculates the date and year for when each municipality hits net zero emissions (if so).
-This, by deriving where the trend line crosses the time axis.

-12. `calculate_budget_runs_out`: Calculates the year and date for when the CO2 budget runs out for each municipality (if so).
-This, by integrating the trend line over the time it takes for the budget to be consumed and see where we are at the time axis by that point.

-13. `emission_calculations`: Orchestrates the execution of the above methods in sequence to perform all emission calculations for municipalities.
+7. `emission_calculations`: Orchestrates the execution of the above methods in sequence to perform all emission calculations for municipalities.

+8. `calculate_carbon_law_total`: Calculates total emissions from carbon law reduction path for municipalities.

 ## Contributing